-A pilgrims passport is the identification that is used along the various Caminos to prove that you are a pilgrim and that you have walked and stayed in the places along the way.
+A pilgrim’s passport is the identification that is used along the various Caminos to prove that you are a pilgrim and that you have walked and stayed in the places along the way.
 It is just a simple card with enough space to collect stamps from various hostels and albergues.
-There are only a few places that can issue a pilgrims passport that will be accepted for the compostela.
+There are only a few places that can issue a pilgrims passport that will be accepted for the Compostela.
 Most home Confraternities can issue them, apart from that they must be the official one issued by the Cathedral in Santiago, these can be picked up at most hostels along the way.

-Many people who do not have enough time to walk the whole Camino in one year will keep the same passport and use it again year after year untill they have finished their pilgrimage.
+Many people who do not have enough time to walk the whole Camino in one year will keep the same passport and use it again year after year until they have finished their pilgrimage.

 If you want the Compostela in Santiago de Compostela you will have to have your pilgrims passport as proof that you have walked at least the last 100km or if you are cycling have done the last 200km.

-I still have both of my pilgrims passport from 2004 and 2005 – and hopefully my next one will be 2011…
+I still have both of my pilgrims passport from 2004 and 2005 – and hopefully, my next one will be 2011…